6 Legal Matter Management Use Cases for In-House Teams

 By centralizing contract management processes, matter management systems empower in-house legal departments to improve their practices around contract lifecycle management.
 These systems not only streamline contract-related workflows but also provide invaluable insights into contract performance and obligations, enabling proactive decision-making and strategic planning within the organization.

-3. Conflicts Checks
+3. Conflict Checks

 The identification and mitigation of potential conflicts of interest stand as paramount concerns given legal’s fundamental role in mitigating risks, preserving stakeholder trust, and upholding corporate integrity and compliance.
 Matter management systems serve as a centralized database including information on past or present legal matters, parties involved and key legal considerations.